datadesk/python-documentcloud/sphinx/documents.rst

 .. attribute:: document_obj.entities

     A list of the entities extracted from the document by `OpenCalais <http://www.opencalais.com/>`_.
-The data are modeled by their own Python class, defined int the :ref:`entities` section.
+The data are modeled by their own Python class, defined in the :ref:`entities` section.

         >>> obj = client.documents.get('83251-fbi-file-on-christopher-biggie-smalls-wallace')
         >>> obj.entities